NexPlayer/Unreal-SDK/platforms/webgl.md

 ```

 These 2 lines include the WebGL plugins which are necessary for the player to work in browsers.
 Then, follow the process detailed in section 4.3.2.
-Build with NexPlayer’s Template  to use NexPlayer in a custom template and build the application.
+Build with NexPlayer’s Template  to use NexPlayer™ in a custom template and build the application.

 ### Browser Autoplay Policy